enketo/enketo-legacy/README.md

 ##### Why are file-upload inputs greyed out and not usable?
 File uploads are only experimentially supported on Chrome (except on iOS) and Opera desktop.
 It uses the still experimental FileSytem API to ensure that Enketo forms work offline.
 If file uploads (images/sound/video) are important, [Enketo Express](https://github.com/enketo/enketo-express) or ODK Collect may be a better option.

-##### Why is form authentication and the Grid Theme not working on my own installation?
-They were proprietary until recently.
-They will be added soon (in Jan 2015).

 Development
 -----------